 General

 The INDC educational network operate on the internet and are located on secure servers.
 The learning network contains all the content and bibliography to study according to the courses' lesson plans.
-The site is intended, first and foremost, to all accessibility to information and content for the students and staff, and also serves as an entry point for parallel external bodies, research centers and the public at large to attain initial information, access to INDC publications and contact with the research center.
+The site is intended, first and foremost, to all accessibility to information and content for the participants and staff, and also serves as an entry point for parallel external bodies, research centers and the public at large to attain initial information, access to INDC publications and contact with the research center.

 Contents of the Site

-The site also contains the contents of the courses, bibliography and relevant links, lecturers' presentations, schedules, grades and specific information for the students and instructors
+The site also contains the contents of the courses, bibliography and relevant links, lecturers' presentations, schedules, grades and specific information for the participants and instructors

 Access to the Site